andrefigas/MVPSample/README.md

 # Model View Presenter Applied on Android Development

 Welcome to my repository.
-Here have a  documented sample of MVP applied on Android Development I used retrofit to api connection, ormlite  to persise and show data on recycleview.
+Here have a  documented sample of MVP applied on Android Development. <br/>
+I used Retrofit to api connection, ORMLite  to persistence and show data on Recycleview.

 ![N|Solid](https://raw.githubusercontent.com/andrefigas/MVPSample/master/mvp.png)